 I found the scene that you see above.
 It isn’t what I had hoped for, but at least it reminds me of the almost perfect depiction of a cold winter day that was so obvious the night before.

-I know some readers will not feel anything but alienation when looking at this image; but, for a prairie boy, born and raised, it brings back memories that remind me of what those ranchers and cowboys must still feel today.
+I know some readers will not feel anything but alienation when looking at this image; but, for this prairie boy, born and raised, it reminds me of what those ranchers and cowboys must still feel today.
 It is home.
 It is where I come from.
 It is what played a part in making me who I am, a Canadian.
 Not a bad moniker, eh?

 Epilogue